rwblokzijl/Msc-thesis-EuroToken/thesis.md

 12. easy accessibility throughout the euro area
 13. conditional use by non-euro area residents

-In this project we aim to conform to these requirements as best we can and evaluate our solution by these requirements.
-We emboldened the technical requirements as they will are guiding in our design, while the rest will only be speculated on as they do not pertain to the topic of computer science and fall outside of our area of expertise.
+In this project we aim to conform to these requirements as best we can and we evaluate our solution by these requirements.
+The technical requirements are emboldened in the list, as they will be guiding in our design.
+The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside of our area of expertise.

 ## Research Focus and Structure

-While a complete redesign of Europes monetary system is obviously out of scope for this thesis, the previously described problems and requirements lead us to the following question:
+While a complete redesign of Europe's monetary system is obviously out of scope for this thesis, the previously described problems and requirements lead us to the following question:

 ---

 \begin{center}
 {\center \Large Can we create a digital currency that mimics the properties of Central Bank backed cash.
 }
 \end{center}